 - Preheat oven to 425 degrees Fahrenheit.

-- Trim kohlrabi (remove leaves and discard or use for another recipe), peel (to remove tough green exterior), cut out core (if necessary) and cut into 1.5 inch-ish chunks.
-I like to place into a clean tea towel to remove any excess moisture.
+- Trim kohlrabi (remove leaves and discard or use for another recipe), peel (to remove tough green exterior), cut out core (if necessary) and cut into 1.5 inch chunks.
 Note: Because I used small kohlrabi, the core was not fibrous, so I left intact and simply peeled and cut the kohlrabi into bite-sized chunks.

-- After, pat chunks dry with a clean tea towel or paper towel.
+- After, pat chunks dry of any excess moisture with a clean tea towel or paper towel.

 - Grease baking sheet with a little oil.
 Spread kohlrabi out onto a baking sheet and roast for 30 to 35 minutes, turning once.
 Note: Time may vary, depending on exactly how large your chunks are and how you like your veggies cooked.